El Salvador Votes With Gang-busting Bukele Miles Ahead - UrduPoint

 - 'State violence' -

-Activists say many innocents -- including minors -- have been caught up in the anti-gang dragnet, locked up in inhumane conditions, even subjected to torture.
+Activists say many innocents -- including minors -- have been caught up in the anti-gang dragnet, locked up in inhumane conditions and even subjected to torture.

 In December, an Amnesty International report raised alarm over the "gradual replacement of gang violence with state violence."

-An apparent centralization of power is also a concern, with the Bukele-aligned parliament having replaced the country's top judges and attorney general -- both institutions he had clashed with.
+Centralization of power is also a concern, with the Bukele-aligned legislature having replaced top judges and the attorney general -- both institutions he had clashed with.

 The Supreme Court subsequently allowed him to seek reelection despite a constitutional ban on consecutive terms.

-There are also concerns about worsening antagonism towards critics and independent media, and of opaque public accounting.
+There are also worries about worsening antagonism towards critics and independent media, and of opaque public accounting.

 El Salvador's ailing economy will be a major challenge for Bukele's second term, with high public debt and the president's investment of taxpayer money in bitcoin widely seen as a failed gambit.